fork52/Sudoku-Solver/README.md

 4. Click on Instant Solve/ Visualize.

 WARNING: The Backtracking algorithm might take some time for certain problems since it is very naive.
-The Contraint Propagation is a lot faster.
+The Contraint Propagation algorithm is a lot faster.

 ## Using the solvers